ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 Now run ```dotnet test```

 ### Integration and end-to-end tests
-Before runing these tests, please delete the mychirp.db file in the ```\src\Chirp.Web``` directory and do the same when the tests are done running.
+Before running these tests, please delete the mychirp.db file in the ```\src\Chirp.Web``` directory and do the same when the tests are done running.

-To run integration and end-to-end tests there are some pre-requisites.<br>
+To run integration and end-to-end tests there are some prerequisites.<br>
 To install Playwright, navigate to the root of Chirp, then run:
 ```
 cd .\test\Chirp.Web.Test\